teddy-owen/Stock_Ticker/README.md

 1. Open your terminal/CLI, cd into the directory and run `npm install`
 1. Once the dependencies are installed, run `npm start [host (default:localhost)] [port (default:8000)]`
 1. An express server will "spin up" and the app should be available in your browser at `http://localhost:8000` or the location you set
-1. Open the app in you browser and enter a valid stock ticker
+1. Open the app in your browser and enter a valid stock ticker

 ### Implementation
 - Front end